Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- Workers' compensation is required in Massachusetts for businesses with 1+ employees, with sole proprietors and partners listed as exemptions in the state data.
+- Workers' compensation is required in Massachusetts for businesses with employees, with sole proprietors and partners commonly treated differently, so you should confirm how your business is classified before you buy.

-- Massachusetts requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence before move-in or renewal.
+- Most commercial leases in Massachusetts require proof of general liability coverage, so landlords may ask for evidence before move-in or renewal.

 - Plumbing businesses should be ready to show coverage limits and policy details when bidding work, signing contracts, or meeting lease requirements in Massachusetts.